Labcoding83/IPR.Control.Panel/README.md

 # IPR.Control.Panel
-Hardware monitoring and some control features..
+Hardware monitoring and some control features.

 ## Features
 * Monitor all hardware as __LibreHardwareMonitor__ does.